georgeefesop/pmuprofitsystem/docs/docs.md

    - User exists in auth.users but not in public.users table
    - The application should automatically create a profile if missing
    - Check database for user profile

+4. **Environment Mismatch Error**
+   - User receives an error message stating they cannot access their account from this environment
+   - This occurs when a user tries to log in from an environment different from where their account was created
+   - **Cause**: The system enforces environment separation to prevent accidental data manipulation
+   - **Solution for Users**: Direct the user to log in from the correct environment (e.g., production website instead of local development)
+   - **Solution for Developers**: If testing is needed, create test users specifically in the development/local environment
+   - **Debugging**: Check the user's metadata in Supabase to verify their creation environment:
+     ```sql
+     SELECT id, email, raw_user_meta_data
+     FROM auth.users
+     WHERE email = 'user@example.com';
+     ```

 #### Middleware Authentication and Entitlement Checking